-- Completion of a bachelor's degree program at an accredited college or university with major course work in engineering in the area of specialization.
+Completion of a bachelor's degree program at an accredited college or university with major course work in engineering in the area of specialization.

-- Four years of engineering experience in the area of specialization.
+Four years of engineering experience in the area of specialization.

-- Four years of full-performance level engineering experience in the area of specialization.
+Four years of full-performance level engineering experience in the area of specialization.

 CAPITAL PROJECTS SPECIALTY

-- Completion of a bachelor's degree program at an accredited college or university with major course work in engineering.
+Completion of a bachelor's degree program at an accredited college or university with major course work in engineering.

-- Four years of engineering experience.
+Four years of engineering experience.

-- Two years of engineering experience at the Staff Engineer 1 level, which has included performing technical review of the work of engineers, contractors and consultants, as project manager or as staff engineering expert with responsibility for the renovation or construction of multiple occupancy, multi-story buildings or with responsibility for managing the capital program for a large operating department which includes responsibility for projects control, coordination, budgeting, bid evaluation, scheduling and tracking.
+Two years of engineering experience at the Staff Engineer I level, which has included performing technical review of the work of engineers, contractors and consultants, as project manager or as staff engineering expert with responsibility for the renovation or construction of multiple occupancy, multi-story buildings or with responsibility for managing the capital program for a large operating department which includes responsibility for projects control, coordination, budgeting, bid evaluation, scheduling and tracking.

 PHYSICAL AND MEDICAL REQUIREMENTS

-- Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.
+Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-- Eligibility for registration as a professional engineer as issued by the Pennsylvania State Registration Board for Professional Engineers at the time of application and possession of such registration within six months of appointment as a Staff Engineer 2, if required by work assignment.
+Eligibility for registration as a professional engineer as issued by the Pennsylvania State Registration Board for Professional Engineers at the time of application and possession of such registration within six months of appointment as a Staff Engineer 2, if required by work assignment.